Godson Oghenebrume: Career

 also containing Brandon Hicklin and Da'Marcus Fleming, set a new college record of 37.90 seconds at the SEC Championship in Baton Rouge in June 2023.

 Running for LSU at the 2023 NCAA Division I Outdoor Track and Field Championships, held in Austin, Texas in June 2023, Oghenebrume ran his 100m heat in 9.93s.
 He improved it to 9.90s in the final, and finished second to Courtney Lindsey of Texas Tech.
 The U.S. Track & Field and Cross-Country Coaches Association named Oghenebrume the South-Central Region Men’s Track Athlete of the Year in June 2023.

 He ran 9.99 seconds for the 100 metres to win the SEC Outdoor Championships in Gainesville, Florida on 11 May 2024.
 In June 2024, he was part of the Nigeria 4x100m relay team that won silver at the African Championships in Douala, Cameroon.

-In July 2024, he was officially named as part of the Nigerian team for the 2024 Paris Olympics.
+In July 2024, he was officially named as part of the Nigerian team for the 2024 Paris Olympics, although he later had to withdraw through injury.

+Controversy

+On 7 February 2025, he was arrested in Baton Rouge after discharching a firearm multiple times.
+He later pleaded guilty to unlawful possession of a firearm by a foreign national in the United States.
+The following year, he was sentenced to 27 months in federal prison with expected deportation from the United States upon completion of the sentence.